googleforgames/quilkin/docs/extensions/filters/writing_custom_filters.md

 - An implementation provides a `read` and a `write` method.
 - Both methods are invoked by the proxy when it consults the [filter chain] - their arguments contain information about the packet being processed.
-- `read` is invoked when a packet is received from a client downstream and is to be sent to an upstream server while `write` is invoked in the opposite direction when a packet is received from an upstream server and is to be sent to a downstream client.
+- `read` is invoked when a packet is received on the local downstream port and is to be sent to an upstream endpoint while `write` is invoked in the opposite direction when a packet is received from an upstream endpoint and is to be sent to a downstream client.

 ##### FilterFactory